metaperl/test-amplify/README.md

 See the 2nd and 5th examples below.

 Here are several examples of different pairs of people and the result for the tree as above:
    1. IN: Hazel & Gloria        OUT: Clare  (they have a direct common mother)
    2. IN: Hazel & Clare         OUT: Clare (one is the mother of the other)
    3. IN: Hazel & Flora         OUT: Ann   (closest is their grandmother)
    4. IN: Hazel & Betty         OUT: Ann   (the only ancestor in common is Ann)
    5. IN: Hazel & Ann           OUT: Ann   (one is the grandmother of the other)
-   6. IN: Hazel & Hazel             OUT: Hazel              (they are the same person - just return that person)
+   6. IN: Hazel & Hazel         OUT: Hazel (they are the same person)

 Some of the tests will have exactly this tree, with exactly this string representation and exactly these pairs of input names which